-Every new season needs a really, really good new pasta dish.
-And this spicy paccheri with sausage & greens is it.
-Large, tube-like pasta tossed in a white wine butter sauce, full of spicy Italian sausage, wilted green chard, and lots of pecorino cheese.
-Trust me, this is a cold weather pasta that you will fall in love with.
+This spicy paccheri with sausage & greens is a bowl of pure comfort that feels slightly elevated.
+The dish consists of large, tube-like pasta tossed in a spicy white wine butter sauce that’s full of Italian sausage, wilted green chard, pecorino romano cheese, roasted hazelnuts, and fried rosemary.
+It’s a cold-weather pasta dish that you will absolutely fall in love with.

 Spicy Paccheri with Sausage & Greens